polarityio/threatstream/README.md

 The URL for your ThreatStream UI server which should include the schema (i.e., http, https) and port if required.
 For example `https://ui.threatstream.com`

+> !!!
+This option must be set to "Users can view only".

 ### Username

 Your Anomali ThreatStream username